dargma/test/README.md

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)
-[image1]: ./images/model.png "Model Visualization"
+[image1]: ./model.png "Model Visualization"
-[image2]: ./images/original.jpg "Normal Image"
+[image2]: ./original.jpg "Normal Image"
-[image3]: ./images/augmented.jpg "Brightness changes, Shadowing, Shifted, Flipped Image"
+[image3]: ./augmented.jpg "Brightness changes, Shadowing, Shifted, Flipped Image"

-## Rubric Points
+#### < Rubric Points >
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
-###Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+#### My project includes the following files:

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md  summarizing the results

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing